 Action: Listen carefully to your employees about the blockers to belonging — big or small.
 Communicate to everyone about how they can influence an environment where everyone belongs.

-Staffbase questioned itself whether it was the equal and diverse workplace it wanted to be.
+Staffbase has questioned in the past whether it was the equal and diverse workplace it wanted to be.
 We paired with CultureWizard to roll out internal DE&I training for the whole company and made taking it mandatory for employees worldwide.
-(And for what it's worth, that's how I found out about some of my hidden biases, which was eye-opening.)
+(And for what it’s worth, that’s how I found out about some of my hidden biases, which was eye-opening.)

 When we listen and celebrate what is both common and different, we become a wiser, more inclusive, and better organization.”